17 Best Things To Do In Colonia Del Sacramento, Uruguay

 This is the oldest city in Uruguay.
-It was founded by the Portuguese in 1680, but also saw the domination of the Spaniards, the British and the Brazilian.
-Colonia del Sacramento complicated past is due to its strategic position on the Rio de la Plata.
+It was founded by the Portuguese in 1680 but also saw the domination of the Spaniards, the British, and the Brazilian.
+Colonia del Sacramento’s complicated past is due to its strategic position on the Rio de la Plata.
 Colonia finally became part of Uruguay in 1828, when the country was declared independent.

-Now a UNESCO World Heritage Site, Colonia del Sacramento is a place full of history and charm, where life goes by much slower than in the nearby Montevideo and in the terribly chaotic Buenos Aires, which is right across the river.
+Now a UNESCO World Heritage Site, Colonia del Sacramento is a place full of history and charm.
+Life goes by much slower than in nearby Montevideo and in the terribly chaotic Buenos Aires, which is right across the river.

-In this post, I highlight the things to see and do in Colonia del Sacramento, and share some practical tips that will help you plan your trip.
+Ready to find out everything you need to know about what to do in Colonia del Sacramento Uruguay?
+In this post, I highlight what to see in Colonia del Sacramento and share some practical tips that will help you plan your trip.

 Colonia del Sacramento